Numerical shape optimization of the Canham-Helfrich-Evans bending energy: Solving algorithm

 \subsection{Basic algorithm}

-Let $\T_h$ be a fixed initial surface and let $\bm{H}=H^1(\T_h)^3$ be equipped with the scalar product
+Let $\T_h$ be a fixed initial surface and let $\bm{H}=[H^1(\T_h)]^3$ be equipped with the scalar product

-Here, $\varepsilon>0$ is needed to guarantee positive definiteness, as we will consider closed surfaces without a possible boundary, which will be fixed to $\varepsilon:=1\times 10^{-10}$ throughout this work.
+Here, $\varepsilon>0$, which will be fixed to $\varepsilon:=1\times 10^{-10}$ throughout this work, is needed to guarantee positive definiteness, as we will consider closed surfaces without a possible boundary.
 We emphasize that the full gradient $\partial^{\Surf}$ leads to more regular displacement updates than considering only its symmetric part $\partial^{\Surf}\VV+\partial^{\Surf}\VV^\top$.
 Further, the constant $\varepsilon$ in \eqref{eq:h1_eps_scalar_product} should be chosen to be small as otherwise the mass matrix gains more weight also leading to worse mesh-quality updates.
 Then, the gradient $\nabla^{\bm{H}} g(\VV)$ is defined by

 where the mapping $g$ is defined by

 and there holds for the derivative of $g$ at $\VV$ in direction $\VW$ (see \cite{KSNS20,a_IGSTWE_2018a})

 The shape optimization algorithm reads as follows: